 - Small, growing blogs

-- New and established small online stores
+- New and established small online stores or small businesses

 VPS or Virtual Private Hosting, although a distant second, is inarguably the most popular type of hosting after shared hosting.
 This is simply because of the fact that it offers just the right balance between affordability and performance, and is a lot more accommodating than shared hosting.